 • Harassment

 Hannah has broad-ranging experience across each of those practice areas and is particularly well placed to deal with actions involving both data/privacy and reputational issues.
 She has considerable experience in group litigation claims and has acted in large scale commercial actions involving data protection, privacy and defamation.
-Having previously worked for a leading communications agency, Hannah also has a keen interest in non-contentious reputation management and strategy work.
+Hannah also has a keen interest in non-contentious reputation management and strategy work.
 This includes press and social media monitoring on behalf of both individuals and corporations in the public eye.

 Case highlights include: